 - Suspend 88 g of the medium in one liter of purified water.

 - Heat with frequent agitation and boil for one minute to completely dissolve the medium.

 Interpretation of Results

-Results of culture is read after overnight culture (18 to 24 hours).
+Results of culture are read after overnight culture (18 to 24 hours).

 - V. cholerae will produce large (2 to 4 mm in diameter), slightly flattened, yellow colonies with opaque centers and translucent peripheries.
-V. cholerae and its biotype Eltor ferment sucrose, this result in decrease in pH and production of yellow colonies.
+V. cholerae and its biotype Eltor ferment sucrose, this results in a decrease in pH and production of yellow colonies.

 - V. parahaemolyticus, produce green to blue-green colonies as it does not ferment sucrose.